 - Reach – Number of unique accounts who saw your story

 - Replies – Number of times people send messages through the Send Message option on your story

 - Exits – The number of times someone swiped from one of your stories to someone else’s story or returned to their Feed

-To check the insights of your Instagram story ad, just open to your Facebook Ads manager and click the chart icon next to the story ad.
+To check the insights of your Instagram story ad, just open to your Facebook Ads Manager and click the chart icon next to the story ad.

-Make sure to view the KPI’s that are mentioned above, with focus on the reach for brand awareness campaigns and clicks for conversion objective campaigns.
+Make sure to view the KPI’s that are mentioned above, with a focus on the reach for brand awareness campaigns and clicks for conversion objective campaigns.